ashwin-kn/COVID-Portfolio-Project/README.md

 1. **CTE Definition (PopvsVac)**:
    - The CTE defines columns `continent`, `location`, `date`, `population`, `new_vaccinations`, and `RollingPeopleVaccinated`.
    - It selects data from `CovidDeaths` and `CovidVaccinations` tables, joining them on the location and date.
-   - The `SUM(CONVERT(INT, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date) AS RollingPeopleVaccinated` calculates the rolling sum of new vaccinations partitioned by location and ordered by location and date.
+   - The `RollingPeopleVaccinated` calculates the rolling sum of new vaccinations partitioned by location and ordered by location and date.

 2. **Main Query**:
    - The main query selects all columns from the CTE (`PopvsVac`).
    - It calculates the percentage of rolling people vaccinated by dividing `RollingPeopleVaccinated` by `Population` and multiplying by 100.

-Overall, this query provides a concise and efficient way to calculate the percentage of the population vaccinated by leveraging a CTE for intermediate calculations.
+This query provides a way to calculate the percentage of the population vaccinated by leveraging a CTE for intermediate calculations.

 ## Using Temporary Tables <a name="using-temporary-tables"></a>
 ```sql